Learn more about property taxation and assessment

 Interested to know what your community spends on local services?
 For a detailed look at the budgets, assessment bases, tax rates and more for all 370 New Brunswick communities, please visit www.gnb.ca/localgovernment, click “Publications” and then scroll down to the Annual Report of Municipal Statistics.

 Property owners are taxed based on the value of their property, which is determined through a property assessment.
-To learn more about property assessments, please choose one of the following options:

 The property assessment process in New Brunswick